btramduong0810/dsc-welcome-blogging-v2-1/README.md

 ## Suggestions

 #### Length
 In terms of length, there isn't a set requirement.
-Strike a balance between providing a meaningful and worthwhile investigation of your topic with being concise and focused.
+Strike a balance between providing a meaningful and worthwhile investigation of your topic and being concise and focused.
 It's a blog post -- not a novel, so you might want to constrain the scope so it can be fitted into (say) 1000-3000 words (yes, 3500 words is fine if you need it!)

 #### Code Snippets
 When presenting code, use code snippets instead of screenshots.
 This will allow others to copy and paste your code if following along with your post.